cboomtrf/DataStructuresTest/README.md

 # DataStructuresTest
-Several base data structures in Java grouped in a reference project, with basic Unit Testing.
+Several base data structures in Java grouped in a reference project, with basic Unit Testing (JUnit 5).